esbenscriver/replicate-dupuy-galichon-qe-2022/README.md

 | Risk (per 100,000)  |   3.44 | 13.05 |  0.00 | 345.70 |
 | Public              |   0.12 |  0.33 |  0.00 |   1.00 |

+where risk measures the average number of fatal injuries per 100,000 by the occupation and industry the individual is employed.

 ## Replication of maximum likelihood estimates
+For estimation, we apply the same transformations to the data as Dupuy and Galichon, who use the logarithm of hourly wages and standardize the variables years of schooling, years of experience, and risk.

-The table below compares our estimates to Dupuy and Galichon (2022).
+The table below compares our estimates to Dupuy and Galichon.
 As shown we are not able to fully recover their estimates.

 From the table we that our estimates for job attributes (row 1-3) closely aligned with their estimates.
 However, the estimated worker productivity terms (row 4-14) do not match their estimates.
 Our estimated salary constant and scale parameter of the firms tast-shocks also differ substantially from their estimates.